ktorio/ktor-documentation/topics/Structuring_Applications.md

 ## Grouping routing definitions

-One advantage of this approach is that we can also group the routing definitions, and potentially features, per file.
+One advantage of this approach is that we can also group the routing definitions, and potentially functionality, per file.
 For instance, let’s assume that we follow the group per file layout as above.
 Even though are routes in a different files, we need to declare them at Application level.
 As such our app would look something like the following: